Dakshatajain/Recommendations-and-Labelling-Algorithm/Readme.md

 1. To check using pronouns if there is gender bias in the postings which is discouraging candidates to apply
 2. Look for most frequent words (probable methods: Word 2 Vec and TSNE) used in the postings, specifically     in the requirements/duties section and compare it with ones used by some other companies
 3. Modelling to find most dominant/ commmon topic if any using LDA
-4. Building an algorithm to score the job descriptions so that whenever a new posting is posted, it can   first be validated, scored and improved if required.
+4. Building an end to end engine to score the job descriptions so that whenever a new posting is posted, it can first be validated, scored and improved if required.